Last updated 18th July, 2025

 But if you still get bubbles even after being extra careful, the best way to get rid of them is to prick them with a pin whilst still damp and squeeze the air out from the edges of the bubble inwards.

-For those that are worried wallpapering might be too hard for them but don't want to hire a professional, repasted wallpaper might be a good option.
+For those who are worried wallpapering might be too hard for them, but don't want to hire a professional, repasted wallpaper might be a good option.

-This pre-pasted wallpaper already has the paste applied to the back so you just wet it and apply the wallpaper to the wall like a huge postage stamp.
-This is much easier than using traditional unpasted wallpaper which requires you to mix and then add the paste to the back before applying to the wall.
+This pre-pasted wallpaper already has the paste applied to the back, so you just wet it and apply the wallpaper to the wall like a huge postage stamp.
+This is much easier than using traditional unpasted wallpaper, which requires you to mix and then add the paste it to the back before applying to the wall.

-Pre-pasted paper is slightly more expensive than normal paper and you can expect to pay £5 to £15 more per role, but there is no need to buy the paste so it actually works out slightly cheaper in most cases.
+Pre-pasted paper is slightly more expensive than normal paper, and you can expect to pay £5 to £15 more per roll, but there is no need to buy the paste, so it actually works out slightly cheaper in most cases.

-The cost of painting a room will generally range from £250 to £500, depending on the size of the room and the price of labour.
+On price alone, the cost of painting a room is usually lower than wallpapering.
+Costs will generally range from £250 to £500, depending on the size of the room and the price of labour.

 While the overall cost to wallpaper a room can seem prohibitive, you can use wallpaper just on a single wall to create a feature.